 Understanding the Semen Analysis Test: Evaluating Male Fertility and Treatment Options

 However, the semen analysis only provides one part of the complex fertility picture.
-A couple’s ability to conceive also depends on factors like the woman’s health, her genetics, lifestyle choices, and age.
+A couple’s ability to conceive also depends on factors like the woman’s health, genetics, lifestyle choices, and age.
 Nevertheless, comprehensive testing and analysis of the man’s semen gives couples struggling with infertility useful information to better understand their situation on the male side.
 This test assists them in making personalized decisions about options for starting a family.

 Stay tuned and learn more about the test in this article!